gomezjuliana/u-angularjs/006-basic-testing/README.md

 # 006 - Basic Testing

-The Purpose of this example it's to help you understand the basic concepts about unit testing, in this example we are going to work with [`karma`][1] as our test runner and [`jasmine`][2] to write our tests, using our previous example [003 - Servers and Maps][3] as starting point we are going to cover:
+The Purpose of this example is to help you understand the basic concepts about unit testing.
+In this example we are going to work with [`karma`][1] as our test runner and [`jasmine`][2] to write our tests, using our previous example [003 - Servers and Maps][3] as a starting point.
+We are going to cover:

 *  Testing Services
 *  Testing Controllers